In Japan, pandemic brings outbreaks of bullying, ostracism

 Apart from a fever on the first day and a loss of smell, Kadono had no major symptoms though she repeatedly tested positive for the virus that causes COVID-19.
 Her mother developed pneumonia and was briefly in intensive care at another hospital.

-“There are many other people who also have faced discrimination and prejudice,(asterisk) said Kadono, who decided to speak out on her own behalf and that of other COVID-19 survivors and their families.
-"I really want to change people's tendency to blame those who get infected.(asterisk)
+“There are many other people who also have faced discrimination and prejudice," said Kadono, who decided to speak out on her own behalf and that of other COVID-19 survivors and their families.
+“I really want to change people's tendency to blame those who get infected.”

 Apart from fear of infection, experts say the prejudice against those even indirectly associated with the illness also stems from deeply rooted ideas about purity and cleanliness in a culture that rejects anything deemed to be alien, unclean or troublesome.